hamptonpieryc/website/content/docs/club-rules.md

 **9.4** The GMC shall be entitled to treat any of the following as an abandoned or unauthorised boat and/or trailer:
-- (a) a boat and/or trailer located in the dinghy park and not displaying a current dinghy park stcker;
+- (a) a boat and/or trailer located in the dinghy park and not displaying a current dinghy park sticker;
 - (b) a boat and/or trailer located otherwise than in its properly allocated space;
 - (c) a boat and/or trailer which is the property of a member or former member which remains on club premises after any fees payable to the club by any member or former member (whether by